Learn more about this card and find out how you can apply here.

 When you spend at least $3,000 within 3 months of opening your account, you get 60,000 bonus Rapid Rewards points.
 This bonus is reliably worth more than $400 at redemption, and can be worth much more when redeemed for higher-priced flights.

 Earning Rapid Rewards Points

 This card earns unlimited 2 Rapid Rewards points per $1 spent on Southwest airfare, vacation packages, in-flight food and drinks, and other incidentals, provided they’re made directly with the airline and not through a third-party booking site.
-Purchases with hotel and rental car partners, such as Hertz, also earn an unlimited 2 points per $1 spent.
 All other purchases earn an unlimited 1 Rapid Rewards point per $1 spent.
 Points never expire as long as your account remains open and in good standing.

 Redeeming Rapid Rewards Points

 Rapid Rewards points can be redeemed for Southwest Airlines airfare, with no blackout dates or seat restrictions.
 Redemption minimums typically start at 5,000 for one-way flights and 10,000 for round-trip flights, though they’re subject to variation based on the dollar cost of the flight.